fifonik/ElegooNeptuneThumbnailPrusaMod/README.md

   Original image (that is used by Klipper) is also modified with text info
 - `--original_image_light_theme`
   Original image will be adjusted for light Klipper's theme (without this option it is adjusted for dark theme that is the default Klipper theme)
+- `--images 200x200/gimage,100x100/simage`
+  Images that will be generated for new printers (in specified order).
+Default: 200x200/gimage,160x160/simage

 To add script's command line option in PrusaSlicer/OrcaSlicer, make sure you wrap them in double quotes:
 `"C:\ElegooNeptuneThumbnailPrusaMod\thumbnail.exe" "--image_size" "300x300";`